Lodging etiquette in Ostfriesland

 Not much poetry has survived in Old-Frisian.
-Although the eternity formula quoted above comes close.
-But at least we know how the (formal) Old-Frisian language was written.
+Although the eternity formula quoted earlier above comes close.
+But, at least we know how the (formal) Old-Frisian language was written.
 Maybe the habit to record everything on paper had to do with the fact there was no government at all and the federation of the Seven Sealands was a feud society.

 Explicit expliceat, ludere scriptor eat.
 Est liber hic scriptus, qui scripsit sit benedictus.
 Qui me scribebat, Frisia Trahentium Maritimas [Frisia Coast Trail] nomen habebat.
 Non vindeat Christum, qui librum subtrahat istum

 A rime inspired by the costumery rime's of medieval copyists, mostly monks, at the end of books they copied.
-Suggestion for a Latin translation for the word blog post are welcome.

 If you are curious to learn more about medieval Frisian law, read: Vries, O., Asega, is het dingtijd?
 De hoogtepunten van de Oudfriese tekstoverlevering (Leeuwarden, 2007), and; Vries, O., De taal van recht en vrijheid.
 Studies over middeleeuws Friesland (Bornmeer, Gorredijk, 2012).